-One of the main issues that our DMO clients struggle with is creating, managing, and translating quality content.
+One of the main issues that our DMO clients struggle with is creating, managing, and translating quality multilingual content.
+The following are our DMO content & translation recommendations.
 Content can take many forms, text, photos, graphics (such as maps and illustrations), PDF downloads, embedded videos, etc., but this post will focus on text content.

 It’s essential to write quality text copy on your DMO website in order to get good SEO, encourage engagement on social media, referrals from other websites, and to keep people on-site long enough to convert.
 Let’s look at each of those issues in a bit more detail.